 To keep me from having to re-type this at every Q&A, I’m instead going to refer our guests here. 🙂

-The only suggested preparation for the Q&A is having a character sheet available for viewing.
+The only suggested preparation for the Q&A is having a character sheet available for viewing, if applicable.
 This helps with system discussion.

 It’s best to use some variation of your real name as your nick during the Q&A, since I’ll be referring to you using auto-fill.
 You can change your nick using the /nick command; e.g., /nick Dan.

-At the beginning of a Q&A, I will ask guests to introduce themselves and their products.
-They can say as much or as little as they like, giving us a “(done)” when they’re ready for questions.
+I will flag the beginning of the Q&A with “—————“, then ask you to introduce yourself and your product.
+You can say as much or as little as you like, giving us a “(done)” when you’re ready for questions.